We may earn commission from affiliate links →

 Saranda is the ideal spot for families, and the Sea Breeze Apartments are just a stone’s throw away from the resort’s central, horseshoe-shaped bay.

 Each apartment is large and has a furnished balcony with views over the sea.
 Wi-Fi is free, and each apartment has a flat-screen TV with children’s channels.
-There is a large outdoor swimming pool and sundeck for fun splashing in the sun, and you can hire bikes from the reception desk too.
+There is a large outdoor swimming pool and sundeck for fun splashing in the sun, and you can also hire bikes from the reception desk.

 Hotel Venezia, Durres